Fueling Your Mind: The Connection Between Fiber and Mental Health

 • Men age 50 or younger: 38 grams

-“The way we nourish our bodies impacts how we feel, think, and function,” says Dr. Holes-Lewis.
+“The way we nourish our bodies impacts how we feel, think and function,” says Kummer.
 “By making small, intentional shifts in our diet, we can create lasting benefits for both gut and mind.”

 Let's Talk